pingidentity/pingdirectory-go-client/configurationapi/docs/AddClientConnectionPolicyRequest.md

 ### NewAddClientConnectionPolicyRequest

-`func NewAddClientConnectionPolicyRequest(policyName string, policyID string, enabled bool, evaluationOrderIndex int32, allowedOperation []EnumclientConnectionPolicyAllowedOperationProp, allowedAuthType []EnumclientConnectionPolicyAllowedAuthTypeProp, ) *AddClientConnectionPolicyRequest`
+`func NewAddClientConnectionPolicyRequest(policyName string, policyID string, enabled bool, evaluationOrderIndex int32, ) *AddClientConnectionPolicyRequest`

 NewAddClientConnectionPolicyRequest instantiates a new AddClientConnectionPolicyRequest object This constructor will assign default values to properties that have it defined,